1

 Several movie theaters lined up across the pond.

-He bore an expression verging on despair.
+An expression verging on despair.

 35